liip/wp-tyk-dev-portal/readme.txt

 = Styling =
 You may need to fix some styles as this plugin includes a subset of the [bootstrap](http://www.getbootstrap.com) styles with it and the styles of your theme may conflict with some of them.

+= i18n =
+This plugin is ready for translation and currently supports the following languages:
+* DE (German)